bloom256/SFND_radar_target_generation_and_detection/README.md

 Trainig range cell count is 10.

-Trainig dopler cell count is 8.
+Trainig doppler cell count is 8.

 Guard range cell count is 4.

-Guard dopler cell count is 4.
+Guard doppler cell count is 4.

 Offset is 10.